CrypticSignal/video-quality-metrics/README.md

   - Details about **Transcoding Mode**, as well as example commands, can be found in the [Transcoding Mode](#transcoding-mode) section.

 - **No Transcoding Mode (`-ntm`)**
-  - VQM will calculate the VMAF (and optionally) the PSNR of a transcoded video as long as you have the original video as well.
-To calculate PSNR in addition to VMAF, you must specify the `-psnr` argument.
+  - VQM will calculate the VMAF and PSNR of a transcoded video as long as you have the original video as well.

 To see an example of how to use **No Transcoding Mode**, check out the [Getting Started](#getting-started) section.